 Is It Good to Dehumidify a Room?

-According to the United States Environmental Protection Agency, humidity inside your home should be kept under 60%, with the recommended range between 30-50%.
+According to the United States Environmental Protection Agency, humidity inside your home should be kept under 60%.

-As well as encouraging the growth of mold, high humidity can bring in unwanted pests such as silverfish, dust mites, and cockroaches.
+As well as encouraging the growth of mold, high humidity can create the ideal home for unwanted pests such as silverfish, dust mites, and cockroaches.

 Dust mites are a common cause of allergies around the home, but they hate cool, dry air.
 Dehumidifying your living space can help to get rid of these unwanted guests.

 According to a paper published on the National Library of Medicine website, dust mites are composed of 75% water by weight and need a relative humidity of 65% to maintain their water balance.

 Below 50% humidity, they cannot survive or reproduce as easily, which will help to control their numbers or eliminate them.

 Does Every Home Need a Dehumidifier?

 No. If you don’t have any of the problems associated with high humidity, there is no sense in buying a dehumidifier.
 Your air conditioner will likely be able to remove enough humidity to keep you comfortable.

 If your AC system doesn’t seem to be cooling enough, don’t jump right to a dehumidifier though!
 Have an HVAC company out to take a look.
 You might be low on gas or have a weak compressor.